 The next step in this WordPress security guide is to keep your WordPress site updated.
 Keeping your WordPress site updated is important to protect yourself against vulnerabilities.
 In fact, 39% of hacked WordPress websites were using an outdated version of the software.
 The reason these plugins and WordPress get regular updates are typically to add security improvements and bug fixes, so you need to stay up-to-date.

 Since WordPress is an open source software, it’s regularly maintained and updated.
 While WordPress automatically installs minor updates, for major updates you need to manually initiate the update.
+You can read on our guide to updating WordPress.

 You also need to keep all of the plugins you’ve installed along with your WordPress them updated as well.